 {\thesection.\alph{equation}} All schemes will be assumed to be quasi-compact and quasi-separated, and to admit an ample family of line bundles.

 Let $X$ be a scheme.
-In this paper, we will denote by $\GW^+(X)$, resp.\ $\GW^-(X)$, the Grothendieck-Witt group of symmetric forms, resp.\ skew-symmetric forms, defined e.g. in \cite[\S6]{Walter03} using the exact category of vector bundles over $X$.
+In this paper, we will denote by $\GW^+(X)$, resp.\ $\GW^-(X)$, the Grothendieck--Witt group of symmetric forms, resp.\ skew-symmetric forms, defined e.g.\ in \cite[\S6]{Walter03} using the exact category of vector bundles over $X$.
 The product of two skew-symmetric forms being symmetric, we have a pairing